 - Fryingpan Mountain Tower

-🍁 Read our complete guide if you are planning a day in the Mount Pisgah area.
-Hit multiple hikes, lunch at the inn, and catch an exhibit at The NC Arboretum.
+🍁 Read my complete guide if you are planning a day in the Mount Pisgah area.
+Hit multiple hikes, lunch at the Pisgah Inn, and catch an exhibit at The NC Arboretum.
+This includes seeing the Dragon Tree at Skinny Dip Falls (the falls look much different post-flooding, but this is still worth the hike).

 Mid-October: 3,000 to 4,000 feet